Advice for high school juniors by Shereem Herndon-Brown, founder of Strategic Admissions Advice

 2) Start the Common Application.
 Yes, you read that right.
 The CommonApp is now available for juniors to create an account.
 Awesome!
 The only piece that will change over the summer is the individual college’s information such as supplemental essays.
 Juniors should create an account now and start to brainstorm personal essay topics, and add to the application as you can.

 The Common App has also just released an update to their smartphone app which allows students to track their applications from the mobile devices.
 Download it now!

 3) Visit schools.
 Long weekends and spring break are great times to visit colleges.
 Whether they are near or far, planning needs to happen now so that quality information about curriculum, activities and career counseling is gathered.
 Most schools make it very easy to register for information sessions and tours online.

 4) Make an appointment to meet with your school counselor.
 No one is more essential to the process than the person who will be writing the counselor recommendation and sending the transcript.
 School counselors have historical data about how students from your school fare at certain colleges (Naviance) and genuinely want to help.
 Students need to make school counselors fully abreast of their plans.
-Most counselors will start meeting with juniors at the top of 2016.
 Be one of the first in line.